Thanks for stopping by! We’re here to help!

 Abe Pollack, Associate Dean for Professional Development and Career Strategy [email] As Associate Dean for Professional Development and Career Strategy, Abe Pollack heads the Career Office at GW Law.
 Prior to joining GW Law, Dean Pollack was Director of Employer outreach at Georgetown University Law Center.
 At Georgetown, he developed a number of innovative initiatives on career strategies for students and alumni.
 Dean Pollack previously served as a managing director at Major, Lindsey, and Africa, the largest legal recruiting company in the world.
 While there, he counseled hundreds of attorneys on career development issues and fostered relationships with general counsels, managing partners, and recruiting managers.
 He also practiced law at two large law firms in DC, where his practice focused on mergers and acquisitions and securities law.
 Dean Pollack is a graduate of The University of Texas School of Law and Franklin & Marshall College.

-Susan Fine, Director of Professional Development [email] Susan Fine is the Director of Professional Development and counsels students in the Career Center.
-She is also Co-Director of the Inns of Court program, a law school-wide initiative to foster a happier law school experience, to equip students to find a job that is meaningful to them and to prepare them more effectively for practice.
+Susan Fine, Director of Professional Development [email] Susan Fine is the Director of Professional Development and Co-Director of the Inns of Court and Foundations of Practice Programs.
+These school-wide initiatives are designed to foster a happier law school experience, to equip students to find a job that is meaningful to them and to prepare them more effectively for practice.
 Earlier in her career, following a federal clerkship, Susan practiced as an attorney in the Office of Legal Counsel at the United States Department of Justice.
 She also worked on Capitol Hill, as a summer associate in two large law firms, and as an intern for a public interest law firm.
-In addition, Susan has non-legal experience in retained executive search for non-profit organizations.
+Susan is a frequent speaker on law student professional development topics at NALP and the Professional Development Institute.
+She served two terms as chair of the NALP Law Student Professional Development Section and two terms as board member for the ABA’s Legal Career Central.
+She is also a member of the Professional Development Consortium.
 Susan holds the degrees of Bachelor of Arts in History and English, and Juris Doctor from the University of Michigan.

-Megan McGrath, Associate Director of Employer Outreach [email] Megan McGrath is the Associate Director of Employer Outreach in the Center for Professional Development & Career Strategy.
+Megan McGrath Corsetti, Associate Director of Employer Outreach [email] Megan McGrath Corsetti is the Associate Director of Employer Outreach in the Center for Professional Development & Career Strategy.
 Megan develops and strengthens relationships with a variety of legal employers, and alumni, to provide employment opportunities for law students.
 Megan’s counseling areas of expertise include large firm employment, consulting careers, financial sector careers, Hill opportunities and careers in government contracts.
 Prior to joining GW, Megan worked as the Legal Recruitment Manager for the DC, Denver and New York City offices of McKenna Long & Aldridge LLP (“MLA”).
 Before joining MLA, Megan was the Legal Recruiting Coordinator in the DC Office of O’Melveny & Myers LLP.
 Megan previously served as the Vice Chair for the NALP 2015 Annual Conference Planning Committee, and in prior years, served on the Board of Directors for the Washington Area Legal Recruitment Administrators Association (WALRAA).
-Megan holds a Bachelor of Arts degree from Elon University, and is currently pursuing an MBA at The George Washington University School of Business in entrepreneurship and marketing.
+Megan holds a Bachelor of Arts degree from Elon University, and an MBA in entrepreneurship and marketing from the The George Washington University School of Business.

 Julie McLaughlin, Associate Director; Robert Jackson Inn Advisor [email] Julie McLaughlin is an Associate Director and the Career Advisor for the Robert Jackson Inn and an advisor on federal clerkships.
 Julie works with students to identity goals and develop individualized career plans.
 Prior to joining the Office of Professional Development and Career Strategy, Julie was a regulatory associate at a large international law firm in Washington, DC where her practice focused on food and agriculture law and consumer protection.
 Following law school, she clerked for the United States District Court of the Eastern District of Virginia.
 Julie is a graduate of Stanford University and the University of Virginia School of Law.